libmir/dcv/examples/tracking/hornschunck/README.md

 ## Example Program

-Please refer to example program's help for more info (./optical flow -h).
+Please refer to example program's help for more info (./hornschunck -h).

 ## Note